Death and Taxes

 For those of us who live in the United States, it’s tax season, meaning we have to rummage through our tax documents and receipts to prepare for filing; deadline is April 17th for those who have yet to do so.

 I paid right under $1,400 upon filing my taxes as I was partly working at a non-profit agency this past year, gaining about $10,000 income without taxation.
-I did lower my deductions as I also had 2 additional income streams that were taxed.
+I did lower my deductions and had 2 additional income streams that were taxed.
 Currently, I am filing my taxes through Turbotax (this link provides a discount), which has been convenient.
 Eventually, I will be utilizing a CPA as my income grows.

-Thoughts on Death & Taxes?
+Thoughts on Death and Taxes?

 What are your thoughts on having a strong core belief in life?
 How have you been stewarding your finances in order that you aren’t paying so much in taxes?